handsontable/handsontable/docs/9.0/guides/formulas/hyperformula-integration.md

 ::: tip
 To use HyperFormula within Handsontable, you only need your existing [Handsontable license key](@/guides/getting-started/license-key.md).<br><br>
-To use HyperFormula independently from Handsontable (e.g. to build a custom Handsontable plugin), purchase a separate [HyperFormula license key](https://handsontable.com/get-a-quote)).
+To use HyperFormula independently from Handsontable, you need a license key dedicated to HyperFormula.
+For details, [contact our Sales Team](https://handsontable.com/get-a-quote).
 :::

+If you want to use HyperFormula independently from Handsontable, you need to use a license key dedicated to HyperFormula only.
+Please contact our Sales Team to learn more.

 ## Overview